botleg/botleg.github.io/_posts/2016-04-04-blue-green-deployment-with-docker.markdown

  We map the ports `80` and `8080` of the container to that of the host.
 We also need to set the following environment variables.

+ * `constraint:node`: The name of the node where this service should run.
+We want this service to always run on the `master` node.
  * `CONSUL_URL`: The url endpoint of consul.
 We have set it to `${KV_IP}:8500`, where `KV_IP` is the environment variable we have set while making the swarm.
  * `BLUE_NAME`: The docker service name of the blue image.
 Set to `blue`.
  * `GREEN_NAME`: The docker service name of the green image.
 Set to `green`.